Use the PDF on this page for citation, page-stable figures, and exact table references. Use the HTML version for easier browsing and linking.

 4.4 Prospective evaluation

-The prospective design freezes the graph at year t-1, ranks candidates using only information available at that date, and then checks whether those links first appear over the evaluation horizon.
-In other words, the score at t-1 is not allowed to borrow future edges, future degrees, or later realized papers.
+The backtest freezes the literature graph at year t-1, ranks candidate anchors using only information available at that date, and then asks whether those missing directed links appear later in the literature.
 A cutoff is eligible for horizon h only if t+h <= 2026.

 5. What the Benchmark Shows